parisni/mimic-omop-guidelines/01-introduction.rst

 	- collected since 20 years around 20k ICU patients stays medium granularity data from 20 distinct ICUs in France
 	- Data are daily collected manually by senior trained intensivists,
 	- This database has been subject of 50 publications.

+- Commercial eICU
+	- developped in partenariat with Philips
+	- available via PhysioNet
+	- over 1.5 million ICU stays
+	- and is adding 400,000 patient records per year from over 180 subscribing hospitals in the country.
+	- patients who were admitted to critical care units in 2014 and 2015.
+	- Data are heterogenous and high granularity signal as waveform is not record

 - Non commercial MIMICIII (Medical Information Mart for Intensive Care) : our case study
 	- R. Marc